HTTP API

 }

-3. Customize Webhook Headers (Optional): You can customize the webhook headers by setting the carbone-webhook-header-X header in the POST /render/:templateId request.
+3. Customize Webhook Headers (Optional): You can customize the webhook headers by setting the carbone-webhook-header-X header in the POST /render/{templateId-or-versionId} request.
 For example, to add authentication for your webhook, include carbone-webhook-header-authorization: my-secret in the render report call.
 The header authorization: my-secret will be added when Carbone calls the webhook.

 4. Webhook Notification: Upon completion of the document generation, the webhook URL will be called with the following HTTP body: